Judy Tenuta: Audience interaction

 Tenuta's performances were renowned for a high level of audience interaction and participation.
-She was known for picking on audience members, making them targets of her jokes and roping them in on-stage antics.
+She was known for picking on audience members, making them targets of her jokes and roping them into on-stage antics.
 One 1996 show review by The Chicago Tribune detailed a performance Tenuta gave in her home town in which she performed especially unconventional comic routines, including: ordering a pizza directly to herself on stage and having the local pizza delivery man feed it to her; performing a "fertility dance" over the "prostrate" figure of the club's booker; and having her own mother "forced to feed pickled weiners to 'stud puppets [scantily clad men].'"
 She even convinced 'two large and seemingly conservative suburban gentlemen to engage in a peculiar and obscene dance with clown wigs, a set of fake breasts, and large inflatable phallus."
 Tenuta was especially known for bringing male audience members onto stage, and shoving her used gum into their mouths.